Strategies for maintaining your emotional equilibrium when current events bring up negative feelings

 Early voting: Who can vote early?

-Some states allow early voting, meaning that you can cast your vote at a select location on a date before Election Day on Nov.
-3, 2020.
+Some states allow early voting, meaning that you can cast your vote at a select location on a date before Election Day.
 Check your state’s laws regarding early voting and follow up on your state’s election website for more information about when and where you can vote early.

 In-person voting: How and where to vote